--> Skip to Main Content

 Beekey Education Center

 Beekey Education Center is the main building for Kutztown's College of Education.
 It was built in 1972, and it cost over a million dollars.
 It currently houses the departments of elementary education, secondary education, and special education.
 The Beekey Education Center hosts a comfortable lounge area, large conference rooms, classrooms, and the offices of Student Teaching and the Dean of the College of Education.
-The building was constructed in memory of Dr. Cyrus Beekey, a former Kutztown President who served from 1967 to 1969, and the Dean of Education for several years prior.
-When construction finished, the building was dedicated to him on October 14th, 1972.
+The building was named in memory of Dr. Cyrus Beekey, a former Kutztown President who served from 1967 to 1969, and was the Dean of Education for several years prior.
+When construction finished, the building was dedicated to him on October 14, 1972.

 Location: College Blvd, Kutztown PA 19530